developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### barOrientation

 Used to select the horizontal or vertical orientation of buttons on the ButtonBar.
 The horizontal setting will position the bar across the screen from left to right; vertical from top to bottom.
-If unspecified, horizontal orientation will be selected.
-If button-specific positional attributes (left, top, height, width) are not set, the values for all individual buttons will be calculated based on the &lt;barOrientation&gt; value (if any) and [Positional Attributes](#positionalattributes).
+If unspecified, horizontal orientation is selected.
+If button-specific positional attributes (left, top, height, width) are not set, the values for all individual buttons is calculated based on the &lt;barOrientation&gt; value (if any) and [Positional Attributes](#positionalattributes).

 #### Example